jeffgortmaker/pyblp/docs/contributing.rst

 - Code optimizations.
 - Documentation improvements.
-- Alternate formulations that have been implemented in the literature but not in pyblp.
+- Alternate formulations that have been implemented in the literature but not in PyBLP.